Part B: Non-Academic Discipline Procedure

 5. Referrals to the Disciplinary Officer

-5.5.
-Once the University Disciplinary Officer has sufficient information on which to make a decision as to how to proceed, the University Disciplinary Officer must then:
+5.5 Once the University Disciplinary Officer has sufficient information on which to make a decision as to how to proceed, the University Disciplinary Officer must then:

-5.5.1. decide that there is no case to answer or that you have not breached a Regulation; or
+5.5.1 decide that there is no case to answer or that you have not breached a Regulation; or

-5.5.2. to determine a penalty in accordance with Part G (Penalties); or
+5.5.2 determine a penalty in accordance with Part G (Penalties); or

-5.5.4. decide that instead of reaching a decision themselves on whether you have breached the Regulations the matter should be referred to the Senate Student Discipline Committee
+5.5.4 decide that instead of reaching a decision themselves on whether you have breached the Regulations the matter should be referred to the Senate Student Discipline Committee.

 6. Hearings by the Disciplinary Officer